 Because a focus group encourages conversation among participants, it is a unique tool, allowing a moderator access to feedback unavailable through other research methods.
 For example, jokes, arguments and anecdotes can shed light on group norms within a community.
 The social atmosphere can make members feel safe and be more likely to discuss “taboo” topics because less inhibited group members may speak up first.
 Conversation among participants can bring up entirely new lines of inquiry, as well as inspire spontaneous responses.
 And sometimes, a moderator can watch as a participant’s views shift amid discussion with other group members.

-We can get them to talk in our focus groups
+We get people to talk in our focus groups

 JVA is well-versed in best practices for conducting culturally responsive focus groups.
 Participants are carefully recruited to reflect the target community and are often provided with incentives for giving their time and feedback.
 We have years of experience conducting focus groups with diverse communities, including Spanish-language groups led by a JVA bilingual evaluation expert.
 Our experts know how to maintain focus group members’ interest and how to make them feel invested in their responses, and we have techniques for drawing out opinions from participants with different personalities.